Call for volunteers!! Application Overview

 – Management support of Iwaki Disaster Volunteer Center

-– Distributing supplies and meal distribution for affected persons
+– Distributing supplies and meals to affected persons

-Accommodation is available onsite for volunteers who can work for two or more days (please arrive in Iwaki in the evening prior to your first work day).
+Accommodation is available onsite for volunteers who can work for two or more days (please arrive in Izumi in the evening prior to your first work day).

 – Please complete the registration at latest 2 days before your arrival date.